Skip Navigation

 Churches

-• St Marks Basilica (and St. Mark’s Square) - Is the center of the Venetian world and the Basilica itself hold the remains of Saint Mark-which were stolen from Egypt.
+• St Marks Basilica - St Marks Basilica (and St. Mark’s Square) is the centre of the Venetian world and the Basilica itself hold the remains of Saint Mark, which were stolen from Egypt.
 The famous Horses of Saint Mark, which were sacked from Constantinople in 1204, are on display inside St Marks Basilica while replicas are on the original location on the outside of the church.
+You cannot enter the basilica with luggage (or handbags).
+Luggage must be deposited in Calle San Basso, a narrow alley from the Piazzetta dei Leoncini – in front of the Gate of Flowers, north façade, free of charge.

-• Chiesa Dei Frari - Considered the second largest and important church in Venice after St. Mark's Basilica.
+• Chiesa Dei Frari is considered the second largest and important church in Venice after St. Mark's Basilica.

 Palaces

-• Doges Palace is an amazing palace with great art work and was the government center for the Venetian Republic.
+• Doges Palace - Doges Palace is an amazing palace with great art work and was the government center for the Venetian Republic.

-• Palazzo Grassi - This stunning palace was built in 1772 in Classical Venetian architecture.
+• Palazzo Grassi - Palazzo Grassi is a stunning palace built in 1772 in Classical Venetian architecture.
 Today the palace is an art museum.

-• Ca' d'Oro - Also called the Plazzo Santa Sofia is known as one of the most beautiful palazzos on the Grand Canal.
+• The Ca' d'Oro - The Ca' d'Oro, also called the Plazzo Santa Sofia, is known as one of the most beautiful palazzos on the Grand Canal.
 This palace was built by the powerful Contarini family in 1430 in a Venetian Gothic style with a Byzantine touch.
 Today the palace is a public gallery.

-• Ca' Rezzonico - This palace rests on the Grand Canal and built in 1649 in a Venetian Baroque style.
+• Ca' Rezzonico - Ca' Rezzonico rests on the Grand Canal and was built in 1649 in a Venetian Baroque style.
 Today it is a history museum dedicated to 18th century life in Venice.

-• Palazzo Malipiero - Located on the Grand Canal this 1740s palace has stunning design.
+• Palazzo Malipiero - Palazzo Malipiero located on the Grand Canal this 1740s palace has stunning design.

 Other Sights and Activities

-• The Accademia Gallery - Is a pretty building with a decent collection.
+• The Accademia Gallery - The Accademia Gallery is a pretty building with a decent collection.

-• Venetian Arsenal - Was the original site were Venetian built their navy.
+• Venetian Arsenal - Venetian Arsenal was the original site were the Venetians built their navy.
 Construction of boats started in 800 AD and continued until World War II.

-• Peggy Guggenheim Museum - Is a great collection of modern art, some it in the original place where the artist intended it to be.
+• Peggy Guggenheim Museum - Peggy Guggenheim Museum is a great collection of modern art, some it in the original place where the artist intended it to be.

 • Campo Santa Margherita